Mouse-GYM/auto-trainer/README.md

 Most of the content in `scripts` are generally lightweight utilities to determine if various components of the system are working as expected.

 * acquire_images
+  * Captures a single image frame from the first available Spinnaker camera
 * capture_camera
+  * Captures 150 frames from the camera specified by the `cameraurl` argument to the location specified by `output`
 * head_fix_console
+  * A command line interface to the head fix unit.
+Will log data stream to a csv file.
+Supports subset of device commands.
 * list_cameras
+  * List all cameras available in the system.
+Currently only supports Spinnaker cameras
 * load_network
+  * Validates loading of a DLC model with the network module
 * pellet_delivery_console
+  * A command line interface to the pellet delivery unit.
+Supports a subset of device commands
 * run_dlc
+  * Sends two saved files through a DLC model with the network module

 ## Tools
 The`tools` directory contains more full-featured applications.
 It also includes software implementations of external hardware devices (e.g., head fix unit) for development and testing.

 * acquisition\acquisition.py
+  * Currently the primary UI integrated camera, head fix, pellet delivery, and DLC model modules
 * device\head_fix\head_fix_ui.py
+  * Standalone UI for interfacing with the head fix unit
+* device\pellet_delivery\pellet_delivery_ui.py
+  * Standalone UI for interfacing with the pellet delivery unit
 * device\head_fix_server.py
+  * Mock server for the head fix unit for testing w/o the physical device
 * device\pellet_server.py
+  * Mock server for the pellet delivery unit for testing w/o the physical device

+## Known Issues (partial)
+* Most implementations do provide any or minimal error checking.
+* Only a subset of settings are remembered between settings and configuration files are not yet supported
+* Cameras do not implement the offset params of the camera url
+* Spinnaker cameras are hard-coded to a number of values until supported as params in the camera url